1.7 Black Friendship and Black Antisemitism

 There have been a lot of violent anti-semitic acts against Jews in America many by black people and by Muslims both black and white.

 Many people who are against Israel and against the Zionist belief that Israel should exist, say they're not against Jews, they're just against Israel.
 Martin Luther King said “When people criticize Zionists, they mean Jews.
-You're talking anti-Semitism.”
-The cofounder of Black Lives Matter, Patrisse Cullors, calls Israel an imperialist project and says that if we don't end Israel we're doomed in the video below.
+You're talking antisemitism.”
+There is a lot of antisemitism in the black community and the Palestinian Arabs take advantage of that.
+They spread propaganda that the American police tactics are cruel to blacks and that the American police learned those tactics from the Israelis.

 Click here to find out how to get rewards for taking quizzes